 Palermo Street Food – Not for the Fainthearted!

 I met Marco Romeo, owner of Streaty, at 11am outside the magnificent Teatro Massimo on Piazza Giuseppe Verdi.
 We bumped elbows in what has now become the global covid-approved greeting, and it wasn’t long before we were joined by the two couples who would also be attending the tour.

-Our group was small (Streaty have an 8-person maximum group size) but eclectic – together we were Sicilian, English, French, American, Ukrainian and Polish – and Marco was so personable and chatty from the get go that the ice was broken between us all right away, and I found myself immediately at ease.
+Our group was small but eclectic – together we were Sicilian, English, French, American, Ukrainian and Polish – and Marco was so personable and chatty from the get go that the ice was broken between us all right away, and I found myself immediately at ease.